baoqger/chrisbao/source/_posts/note-on-red-black-tree.md

 ---
-title: "Note on Red Black Tree"
+title: "Note on Red Black Tree: part one"
-date: 2023-03-13 07:51:56
+date: 2023-01-13 07:51:56
 tags: Algorithm, Data structure, Tree, Red Black Tree
 ---

 ### Introduction

-In this article, I want to examine an important data structure: the [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
+In this series of articles, I want to examine an important data structure: the [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree).
 I will cover the following topics:

 - Why do we need the red-black tree and what is its advantage?
 - How does a red-black tree work?
 - How to write a red-black tree from scratch?

-### History of Red-Black Tree
+### Background of Red-Black Tree

 In this section, let's review the history of the red-black tree.
 During this process, I will show you why it was invented and what kind of advantages it can provide compared with other tree data structures.

-First thing first, let's define the red-black tree as follow:
+First thing first, let's define the red-black tree as follows:

 - Red-Black Tree is a `self-balancing` `binary` `search` `tree`.